Tornadoes of 2003: November 17–18

 On November 17, the Storm Prediction Center forecast a moderate risk of severe thunderstorms for much of the Deep South from the Ohio Valley to the Gulf Coast as an upper-level low ran into very unstable air.
 During the evening hours, numerous tornadoes broke out across portions of Southeast Texas and Central Louisiana, resulting in 56 injuries.
 Most of these tornadoes were weak, but five of them reached F2 intensity.
 Damage from this tornado outbreak totaled $9.934 million.

 November 26–27

 During the late evening hours of November 26 (the night before Thanksgiving), severe weather broke out across portions of West-Central Louisiana.
 The worst storm spawned an F2 tornado, which formed in Beauregard Parish and traveled northeast into Vernon Parish.

 December

 There was one tornado confirmed in the US in December.

 December 15 (Argentina)

 An F3 or F2 tornado caused destruction in the small town of Atalaya, in the province of Corrientes, in eastern Argentina.
-Dozens of homes and cars were destroyed and animals flew in the tornado.
+Dozens of homes and cars were destroyed and animals were carried by the tornado.
 It had a path that was 1 km long.
 It killed 5 and injured 50.